jeppesens/secure-mac-guide/README.md

 ```sh
 sudo brew services restart dnscrypt-proxy
 ```

+_See complete example in [dnscrypt-proxy.toml](dnscrypt-proxy.toml)_

+## Blocking domains

+If you wish to block domains you can run the [generate-domains-blacklist.py](generate-domains-blacklist.py) in this repo Simply run `python generate-domains-blacklist.py -o /opt/homebrew/etc/blocked-names.txt` and it will generate a massive list of blocked domains that will not be resolved by dnscrypt-proxy.

 ## Install dnsmasq
 dnsmasq (short for DNS masquerade) is a lightweight, easy to configure DNS forwarder, designed to provide DNS (and optionally DHCP and TFTP) services to a small-scale network.
 It can serve the names of local machines which are not in the global DNS.